Engine Repair/Replacement in Austin, TX

 Due to improvements in technology, the tolerances in an engine are much tighter.
-A modern, properly maintained engine will last much longer than older engines, even though many parts are now made from aluminum.
-Aluminum is much lighter and it is being used more often.
-Thanks to lasers and robots, the aluminum parts can be assembled using a super thin film of sealer rather than gaskets.
+A modern, properly maintained engine will last much longer than older engines, even though many parts are now made from aluminium.
+Aluminium is much lighter and it is being used more often.
+Thanks to lasers and robots, the aluminium parts can be assembled using a super thin film of sealer rather than gaskets.

 The two enemies of the engine is loss of lubrication and overheating.
 Proper attention and maintenance to these areas will save many thousands in repair costs.
 The cooling system and oiling system must not be allowed to fail or engine damage will occur.
 Replacement of hoses and belts as a preventative measure and regular coolant flushes will take care of the cooling system.
 Regular oil and filter changes and leak repair will take care of the oiling system.

 An engine is a very complicated machine requiring hundreds of special tools to service it.
 Engine repair should only be attempted by the highest trained technicians with years of training and experience.
 The potential for injury is great and comes in many forms.
 The sheer weight of the parts alone is enough to cause injury.
 Many experienced technicians bear the scars of past mistakes.
 People have been cut, lost fingers and eyes, been burned and some have been killed trying to tackle major auto repair.
 These types of repairs should be left to the professional.